niranjan-404/Scholar.ai/README.md

 # Scholar.ai 📚
 ### Your Intelligent Learning Companion

-Good Evening, Scholar! 👋

-Your ultimate study buddy is here to make learning easier, faster, and more engaging!
+Your ultimate study buddy to make learning easier, faster, and more engaging!
 Scholar.ai helps you comprehend complex academic materials through AI-powered analysis and interactive learning tools.

 ## Features 🚀